hervegirod/voskjavafork/README.md

   ```

 ## Result
-The recognizer result is a JSON file containg the detected words.
+The recognizer result is a JSON file containing the detected words.
 The last "text" node is the finally recognized text.
 For example:
   ```
 {